adefee/Joker-ESO/README.md

 - **/catfact**: Get a random Khaji--err, cat fact in your chatbox.
 Sometimes they're true!
 - **/ready <text>**: Ready checks, but funnier & faster to type!
 Optionally add your own custom prompt instead of a random witty one!
 - And other helpful utilities, like:
+  - **/roll <floor>,<ceiling>,<prize>**: RNG roll.
+By default, rolls between 1 and 10.
+Including a single integer will roll between 0 and the int.
+Including two ints (comma-delim) will roll between the two numbers.
+You may optionally also include a prize/memo (supports item links) - which will also post the roll in chat for you.
+  - **/choose <options>** (or **/choose party <prize>**): Similar to /roll, chooses randomly among given options (separated by space).
+You may instead use "/choose party" to randomly choose a winner from your party (up to 24 members) - with the option to assign a prize (supports item links).
   - **/rl**: Shorthand for /reloadui

 ## Build